MicrosoftDocs/azure-dev-docs/articles/python/includes/python-web-app-managed-identity/add-access-to-postgres-from-web-app-cli.md

 ms.date: 06/01/2022
 ---

-Create a rule that allows other Azure services to connect to the PostgreSQL server by using the [az postgres server firewall-rule create](/cli/azure/postgres/server/firewall-rule) command.
+Create a firewall rule that allows other Azure services to connect to the PostgreSQL server with the [az postgres server firewall-rule create](/cli/azure/postgres/server/firewall-rule) command.

 #### [bash](#tab/terminal-bash)